yoctoproject/poky/documentation/ref-manual/variables.rst

       and users across an entire work project.
 It is best to do this in the packages themselves but this is not always possible.

-      By default, the OpenEmbedded build system uses the ``fs-perms.txt`` and ``fs-perms-volatile-log.txt`` which are located in the ``meta/files`` folder in the :term:`Source Directory`.
+      By default, the OpenEmbedded build system uses the ``fs-perms.txt``, ``fs-perms-volatile-log.txt`` and ``fs-perms-volatile-tmp.txt`` which are
+      located in the ``meta/files`` folder in the :term:`Source Directory`.
 If you create your own permission setting table files, you should place those in your layer.

       You can override the value of :term:`FILESYSTEM_PERMS_TABLES` variable in your distribution configuration file to point to your custom